 Ah, Christmas: the season of excess, spending and many broken budgets.
 Its the time of year when many would expect New York City to be a mecca of costly events and extravagant affairs.
 Nothing could be farther from the truth.
 Christmas in New York City comes filled with opportunities to enjoy the magic of the Christmas season without spending a dime.
 One needs only to know where to look.
 Here are the best free things to do at Christmas in New York City.

 1. See the Christmas “Windows”

-When New Yorkers speak of the windows at Christmas time, they are really referring to the extravagantly dressed Christmas windows of the major department shows between Seventh Avenue and Fifth avenue in mid-town Manhattan.
-Beginning in early December, the windows of Macy’s, Lord and Taylors, Bergdoff Goodman and a slew of other favorite stores come alive in a way that is uniquely New York.
+When New Yorkers speak of the holiday windows at Christmas time, they are really referring to the extravagantly dressed Christmas windows of the major department shows between Seventh Avenue and Fifth avenue in mid-town Manhattan.
+Beginning in late November, the windows of Macy’s, Lord and Taylor, Bergdoff Goodman and others come alive with color, movement and music for a free holiday treat that locals and visitors look forward to.

 To get to the windows, take the A, C, E, 2,3 or F trains to the 34th Street stop, walk up to 7th Avenue where Macy's windows begin.
-Continue up 7th, then turn unto 6th and 5th avenues for a festive and free evening of even more colorful windows.
+Continue up 7th, then turn unto 6th and 5th avenues all the way up to 50th street for a festive and free evening of even more colorful windows.

 See New York City Transit Museum's Free Holiday Train Show